tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 of the recovering connection to pre-update keying material, an endpoint MUST invalidate all PSKs established under the previous application traffic secrets immediately after installing the updated application traffic secrets derived from the EKU key schedule.
+It prevents use of PSKs based on earlier key material.
+This ensures that PSKs derived from earlier keying material cannot be used after the EKUs completes.
+This guidance applies to deployments where PSKs are assumed not to be compromised.

 # Post-Quantum Cryptography Considerations